‘Swing Time’, Part One, Chapter 2

 DOCTOR

-Thank you very much.
+Thank you so much.
 I’ll go and see if I can find them.
-Thank you.
-Sorry to have troubled you all.

-The Doctor then heads out and leaves the Smiths at their table.
-The Smiths are left confused once the Doctor’s gone.
+With that, the Doctor heads out and leaves the Smiths at their table.
+The Smiths are bewildered once the Doctor’s gone.

 ROGER